California Psalms

 20 All the same, covering debts

-is my life’s great passion, and inspiration chases me like a taxman,
+is my lifelong passion, and my inspiration’s like a tax collector,

 of my soul.